arjunriitb/Wine-Quality/README.md

 In the dataset there are data for red wine and white wine.

-I have trained the model using Random Forest and SVR and I have compared the model.
+I have trained the model using Random Forest and SVR and I have compared the models.

 I have found the importance of each feature used in the model.

-Details and my observations regarding the model are given in the text cell in the code itself.
+Details and my observations found from the model are given in the text cell in the code itself.